ebd622/docs/solid_principals.md

 ## S — Single Responsibility Principle (SRP)
 A class should have only one reason to change, meaning it should have only one job or responsibility.

+Example:
 * ✅ Good: A class that handles only user authentication.
 * ❌ Bad: A class that handles authentication, logging, and database access.

 This makes code easier to test and maintain.

 ## O — Open/Closed Principle (OCP)
 Software entities (classes, modules, functions) should be open for extension but closed for modification.
+You can extend or customize behaviour (via inheritance, configuration or overriding beans)

 * ✅ Good: You can add new behavior by extending a class or implementing an interface.
 * ❌ Bad: You have to modify existing code to add new behavior.